 Welcome to the Pololu Blog, where we provide updates about what we and our customers are doing and thinking about.
 This blog used to be Pololu president Jan Malášek’s Engage Your Brain blog; you can view just those posts here.

-You can see the bigger MOSFETs on the bottom side:
+You can see the demo on its Khan Academy page.

 US toll free: 1-877-7-POLOLU ~